mstudiva/Mcav-Annotated-Transcriptome/tagSeq_TranscriptomeAnnotation_README.txt

-# Transcriptome Annotation, version March 26, 2020
+# Transcriptome Annotation, version May 25, 2021
 # Created by Misha Matz (matz@utexas.edu), modified by Michael Studivan (studivanms@gmail.com)
 # for use in generating transcriptome annotation files for Montastraea cavernosa
-# also includes the concatention of M. cavernosa and Cladocopium spp. (formerly Symbiodinium Clade C) transcriptomes
+# also includes the concatention of M. cavernosa and Cladocopium transcriptomes

 #------------------------------
 # BEFORE STARTING, replace, in this whole file:
-#	- studivanms@gmail.com by your actual email;
+#	- email@gmail.com by your actual email;
-#	- mstudiva with your KoKo user name.
+#	- username with your KoKo user name.

 # The idea is to copy the chunks separated by empty lines below and paste them into your cluster
 # terminal window consecutively.